 Limitations of BLE

-Low data throughput: The data throughput of BLE devices is 100-250 Kbps, limited by PHY (the physical radio layer) data rate.
+- Low data throughput: The data throughput of BLE devices is 100-250 Kbps, limited by the PHY (the physical radio layer) data rate.

-Narrow range: Originally designed to transmit small amounts of data periodically over short range, BLE has no doubt limited operating range.
+- Narrow range: Originally designed to transmit small amounts of data periodically over a short range, BLE has no doubt a limited operating range.

 What Are Bluetooth Beacons